marcwingduck/solarlunarmap/README.md

 * [Clone this Repository](https://github.com/micropython/webrepl)
 * [Cache this Website](http://micropython.org/webrepl/)

-Connect to the MicroPython-XXXXXX WiFi network using the password set or default password micropythoN.
+Connect to the MicroPython-XXXXXX WiFi network using the password set or default password `micropythoN`.

 Transfer `main.py` and compiled modules as well as the `connection` file to ESP8266 using WebREPL.